Skip to content

 • Veterans Benefits: Veterans will still be able to access medical care and burials will continue at Veterans Affairs (VA) national cemeteries.
 VA will also continue to process and deliver benefits to veterans, including compensation, pension, education, and housing benefits, and the Board will continue to process appeals.
 The CT Veterans Benefits Administration has funds to cover operating costs for a brief shutdown and will continue to be open to the public, but when those funds run out, the CT regional office may close and pause important services including outreach to veterans, career counseling, transition assistance, and cemetery grounds maintenance.

 • Small Business Administration (SBA): The U.S. Small Business Administration will not accept, review, or approve any new business loans for the duration of a government shutdown.
 SBA’s disaster funding account is prohibitively low for the agency to offer any new loans to small business owners or homeowners.
 With that said, SBA is still accepting and reviewing disaster loan applications to restart operations when it receives additional funding.
-The CR proposed earlier this week would have provided $2.249 billion in supplemental funding for the program.

 • Health and Human Services: The National Institutes of Health (NIH) will be prevented from admitting new patients or processing grant applications, and critical research on diseases like cancer and Alzheimer’s will be stalled.
 New patients who are waiting for a chance at new treatment through a clinical trial will be turned away.
 Technical assistance to state and local health departments will not be continued by CDC, and responses to public inquiries about public health matters will be suspended, as well.